ProjectNighthold/NightholdCore/README.md

 NightholdCore is Under GPL 3 License so is completly Open Source Code.

 ## Goals

-Our main goal is to create a public and free Emu, free of toxixity and focused on optimize the way to work.
+Our main goal is to create a public and free Emu, free of toxixity and focused on optimize the way to work, focus totally on stability, gameplay and community.

+Usually other projects constantly change things on the core and remake system leaving in disregard the gameplay part, we want to be different

 Sadly too much people work as dev but all alone, without a community to rely on and share knowledge.

-We dont have fear to use code from other public projects or projects based on GNU Licenced Code, always giving the thanks to the proper dev or team.
+We dont have fear to use code from other public projects or projects based on GNU or GPL Licenced Code, always giving the thanks to the proper dev or team that made them.

 ## Requirements